trane-project/trane-cli/README.md

 ### Running the command

 To start the binary call `trane`, if you installed it, or `cargo run` from the repo's root directory.
-As of now, the command line does not take any arguments.
+As of now, the binary does not take any arguments.
 Once you start the CLI, you will be met with a prompt.

 ```